frnsimoes/frnsimoes.github.io/content/posts/debugging-network.md

 tags = ["debugging"]
 +++

-Noob me.
 I spent more than 30 minutes debugging a connection error while trying to access a Postgres server running locally on Docker.
 I was in the middle of solving another bug, trying to verify some data, and I simply couldn’t connect to the database.
 Then I remembered I was connected to a VPN, and that was the whole problem.
 This experience got me really curious (after I finished screaming at the skies in ragged clothes just like King Lear in Act IV).
 So, what really does happen when we send a request to a server?
 Let's make this straight and brief, so we can get to the more on point question: Docker.

 We are in the application layer, using the internet through a protocol, probably HTTP.
 HTTP is almost like an external layer that deals with formatting and encoding; its role is to create a contract between client and server.
 An HTTP request can look like this: